hashicorp/tfc-workflows-tooling/docs/USAGE.md

 ## Available Commands

-* `upload configuration`: Creates and uploads configuration files for a given workspace
+* `upload`: Creates and uploads configuration files for a given workspace
 * `run show`: Returns run details for the provided Terraform Cloud Run ID.
 * `run create`: Performs a new plan run in Terraform Cloud, using a configuration version and the workspace`s current variables.
 * `run apply`: Applies a run that is paused waiting for confirmation after a plan.